-We recently took a look at seven random MetroCount bike monitoring sites across Australia to see how COVID has affected cycling and to compare/contrast trends in different cities before, during and after initial lockdowns.
+We recently examined seven random MetroCount bike monitoring sites across Australia to assess how COVID has affected cycling and to compare/contrast trends in different cities before, during, and after initial lockdowns.

 Six of the seven sites were chosen following the same criteria:

-• Had to be located on a popular shared path nearby a capital city but not in the central business district.
+- It had to be located on a popular shared path near a capital city but not in the central business district.

-• Bikes must be counted using the same piezoelectric system that records 24/7, 365 days of the year.
+- Bikes must be counted using the same piezoelectric system that records 24/7, 365 days a year.

-• Bike counter must have been commissioned at least 6 months prior to first COVID community transmission in Australia (which occurred on 2nd March 2020).
+- The bike counter must have been commissioned at least 6 months prior to the first COVID community transmission in Australia (which occurred on 2nd March 2020).

 The last of the 7 sites was specifically chosen to be able to compare and contrast trends with those from a CBD location in a capital city.
 For this, we chose the Albert Street bike lane in central Melbourne, the city most impacted by COVID over the last 18 months.

 Let’s first compare and contrast the sites with each other to get a broad overview of cycling trends across Australia.
-For more detailed information on each of the specific sites, scroll down further.
+For more detailed information on each specific site, scroll down further.

 Average Weekly Cyclists Before and After COVID